 Reaching for the Moon

 Crowley began photographing at age eleven.
-She has worked as a commercial photographer for theater and dance companies.
+She has worked as a commercial Photographer, doing portrait, industrial and aerial work.
+She was also photographer for the American Shakespeare Theater and the Connecticut Ballet.
+Her work has appeared in national newspapers and magazines.
 After many years teaching photography at Norwalk Community College, she now teaches at Creative Arts Workshop, New Haven.
 Crowley has twice received a fellowship grant from CT Commission on the Arts.
-She exhibits nationally, with solo shows at Choate Rosmary Hall, Wallingford, Mark Murray Gallery, NYC and Palmer Gallery, Poughkeepsie, NY.
-Her photographs are in corporate collections, Yale Smilow Cancer Center, Yale Health Center and homes of appreciative people.
+She exhibits nationally and is a member of City Gallery in New Haven and Silvermine Guild in New Canaan.
+Her photographs are in corporate collections, hospitals and homes of appreciative people.
+Two books of her work have been published.

 string, pigment, paper pulp